 Toxic Leadership: An Oxymoron.
 Working for a toxic person you cannot believe is a leader?
 That's because they are not a 'toxic leader', but a toxic person in a leadership position.
 Join Dr. Burl Randolph, Jr., DM, President of MyWingman, LLC and Sean O'Brien, Principal at Auzmor HR Solutions as they discuss why the term toxic leadership is an oxymoron, how to work in a toxic environment, and what real leadership is.
 The 55 mins podcast discussion is embedded below for your listening pleasure.

 Welcome to The Colonel's Corner.
 Now that you have developed your strategic plan for the next 3-5 years, it’s time to execute it.
 How will you do that?
 What themes might you follow to focus your organization?
 In this segment we discuss three elements for developing an effective annual theme.
-If you enjoyed the segment, you can Like it on YouTube, Ask a Question (1-866-242-2260), Make a Comment below, schedule an Appointment, or send an email directly to firstname.lastname@example.org. #theme
+If you enjoyed the segment, you can Like it on YouTube, Ask a Question (1-866-242-2260), Make a Comment on YouTube, schedule an Appointment, or send an email directly to firstname.lastname@example.org.
+Thank you! #theme